Computing Euler characteristics using quantum field theory: Counting admissible graphs

-Let $\mathcal G$ denote the set of (isomorphism classes of) admissible graphs, which we redefine to include the empty graph, and $\mathcal G(m,k)$ the (finite) subset consisting of admissible graphs with $m$ edges, $k$ vertices and no leaves.
-Since the set of such graphs with a given Euler characteristic is also finite, the coefficient of $\hbar$ in the following formal power series is finite, i.e.\ this series serves as a generating function for (isomorphism classes of) admissible graphs.
+Let $\mathcal G$ denote the set of (isomorphism classes of) admissible graphs, which we redefine to include the empty graph, and $\mathcal G(m,k)$ the (finite) subset consisting of admissible graphs with $m$ edges and $k$ vertices.
+For instance, $\mathcal G(2,1) = \{ { } \}$ and $\mathcal G(3,2) = \{ { }, { }\}$.
+Since the set of admissible graphs with a given Euler characteristic is finite, the coefficient of $\hbar$ in the following formal power series is finite, i.e.\ this series serves as a generating function for (isomorphism classes of) admissible graphs.

-We use the symbol $\hbar$ as a formal variable that marks the Euler characteristic to conform with typical quantum field theory notation.
+We use the symbol $\hbar$ as a formal variable that marks the negative Euler characteristic to conform with typical quantum field theory notation.

 All admissible graphs with Euler characteristic $-2$ contribute to the $\hbar^2$ coefficients in the expression above.
 These graphs are

 This illustrates that the number of graphs becomes quickly too large to be handled one-by-one.